koguma/boredgames/README.md

 # boredgames - WIP

-Back-end written in Python + FastAPI, Front-end in Svelte
+Back-end written in Python + FastAPI, Front-end in Svelte + Tailwind

-Demo will be available soonTM

-Play a wide variety of games, be it : connect4, chess, checkers, etc... with your friends, bots, or anyone online!
+Play connect 4 or checkers with your friends or anyone online!

 ## Developing